Umineko-Project-CN/umineko-catbox-chinese/README.md

 Note: the **canonical link** for this project is [https://andolga.github.io/umineko-catbox-english](https://andolga.github.io/umineko-catbox-english).
 If you wish to link to this project, please use this link.
 However, you are free -- in fact, *encouraged* -- to re-host/mirror the downloads for the project on alternate sources, as long as you backlink to the canonical URL.

 Note 2: the project is **finished**.
 It provides a fully English-translated experience with the game.
-I remain available for fixing bugs, typos, and installation support, but no new features will be added to the project.
-This also means I will not update the patch for working with any re-release of Umineko that may happen in the future.
+No further work is necessary or will be done on it.

 # English patch for Umineko Catbox